 The map can be used with memory not merely as a locative tool, but also a relational one, drawing identifications between cartographer and place as well as between the people the map locates.
-Similar to Abirached, Bechdel grew up surrounded by a strictly partitioned life, but in Bechdel’s case the delimitation was psychological rather than physical.
+Similar to Abirached, Alison Bechdel grew up surrounded by a strictly partitioned life, but in Bechdel’s case the delimitation was psychological rather than physical.
 Fun Home draws upon similar mapping traditions as A Game For Swallows, but deploys them to different ends.
 Bechdel’s narrator-self, Alison, is far less sure of her objective ability to recall her past than Abirached’s.
 As Bechdel is preoccupied with the multiple levels of signification imbedded in each word and image, it follows that the maps in Fun Home serve multiple purposes.
-All of Bechdel’s maps echo official cartographic maps in some way, either through signifiers such as topographical elevation graphs, or the use of iconic and typographic systems relate to the semiology of road maps.
+All of Bechdel’s maps echo official cartographic maps in some way, either through signifiers such as topographical elevation graphs, or the use of iconic and typographic systems related to the semiology of road maps.
 This grounds Bechdel’s memories in an externally verifiable concrete space, over which she can layer her subjective understanding of place.
 The postings within Bechdel’s maps can be read as a system of relationships between the atomized individual and various scales of their community: household, familial, local and regional.